dylan-lang/opendylan/documentation/library-reference/source/common-dylan/finalization.rst

 Note that this definition so general that it does not guarantee that any object will ever be added to be finalization queue.
-In practice, Common Dylan’s implementation guarantees that an object is added to the queue at least once whenever an object has ben determined to be unreachable by the garbage collector.
+In practice, Common Dylan's implementation guarantees that an object is added to the queue at least once whenever an object has ben determined to be unreachable by the garbage collector.